 A street of entertainment, from start to finish

-Pattaya is home to the infamous Walking Street, which is the biggest and busiest party hotspot in the whole of Thailand, kicking to the curb other spots like Khao San Road and Soi Cowboy of Bangkok.
+Pattaya is home to the infamous Walking Street, which is the biggest and busiest party hotspot in the whole of Thailand, kicking to the curb other spots like Khao San Road and Soi Cowboy of Bangkok (though Bangkok certainly has its fair share of big and busy hotspots as well).
 The street starts at the Beach Road and stretches all the way to the Bali Hai Plaza, and almost every building along its length (on both sides), is either a backpacker beer bar, flashy gogo bar, glamorous nightclub, chill cafe or restaurant.
 The streets and various alleys that run perpendicular are also essentially the same, which means it’s likely there is something for almost every taste.

 There is so much to see here, and everyone seems to agree as the street gets so densely packed that it seems almost impossible to make your way from one end to the other without physical contact with another curious (or drunk) traveler.
 There are also so many bars that even if you head there every night for a week, you’ll still find something new that you haven’t come across before.

 Most establishments are also quite similar from another, so instead of being picky, just find one that screams loudly at you with all the neon lights at the entrance, grab a beer and enjoy people watching.
 Come sundown, the street closes off to all kinds of traffic, which is a smart idea given how many drunken people you will see stumbling about.

 So there you have it.
 That’s Pattaya for you.
 The city has quite a few things for you to explore so we recommend you stay a minimum of two nights.
 It’s easy to get lost in the madness of it all, so remember to take it easy and stop yourself from giving into the temptation of those extremely cheap cocktail buckets.